 The EPA has updated rules, forcing energy producers to place more emphasis on proactive maintenance programs.
 Included below are valve actuator maintenance tips on stem seals and using filter dryers to keep your pipeline in compliance.

 Background – Mandatory Greenhouse Gas Reporting Rule

-Due to the concerns over emissions of greenhouse gases, in 2011, the EPA enacted Subpart W of the Code of Federal Regulations (CFR) 40, Part 98, as the Mandatory Greenhouse Gas Reporting Rule.
-This ruling requires the reporting of methane and other volatile organic compounds (VOC) emissions at onshore natural gas assets (including pipelines).
+Due to the concerns over greenhouse gas emissions, in 2011, the EPA enacted Subpart W of the Code of Federal Regulations (CFR) 40, Part 98, as the Mandatory Greenhouse Gas Reporting Rule.
+This ruling requires reporting methane and other volatile organic compounds (VOC) emissions at onshore natural gas assets (including pipelines).

 Additionally, CFR 40, Part 60, Subpart 0000, (a/k/a Quad 0) was executed on onshore gas facilities constructed or modified since 2011.
-This subpart affects the operation of equipment in hydraulically fractured gas well completions, pneumatic controllers, reciprocating and centrifugal compressors, storage vessels and leak-detection equipment.
+This subpart affects equipment’s operation in hydraulically fractured gas well completions, pneumatic controllers, reciprocating and centrifugal compressors, storage vessels, and leak-detection equipment.

 Of course, as the Trump administration gets ready to tackle the EPA to dismantle Obama’s climate policies, all this may change.

-There are three control elements used in an emergency shutdown of pipelines; they are valves, valve actuators, and line break detection systems.
+There are three control elements used in an emergency shutdown of pipelines: valves, valve actuators, and line break detection systems.
 Because of the new regulations, it has become necessary that pipeline operators examine and adopt proactive maintenance and repair procedures.
-These protocols are to assure that the control elements are performing well, yet avoid false alarms that lead to expensive site visits and escalating repair costs, especially given that many of these emergency shutdown controls are in remote locations.
+These protocols ensure that the control elements are performing well yet avoid false alarms that lead to expensive site visits and escalating repair costs, especially given that many of these emergency shutdown controls are in remote locations.

 Because all control elements are susceptible to failure, energy producers must adopt proactive maintenance programs.